Azure/azure-powershell/src/Workloads/SapVirtualInstance.Autorest/docs/Update-AzWorkloadsSapCentralInstance.md

 ## SYNOPSIS
 Updates the SAP Central Services Instance resource.

-This can be used to update tags on the resource.
+&lt;br&gt;&lt;br&gt;This can be used to update tags on the resource.

 ## SYNTAX